dshcheung/WDI_HK_9/01-workflow/terminal-navigating-the-file-system-lesson/readme.md

 - Use the ls command to see what files and directories exist there.
 - Use the cd command to go to your home folder.

-## Creating, copying, and removing files and folders - Codealong (20 mins)
+## Creating, copying, and removing files and folders - Codealong

 What if we want to create files and folders?
 The command `mkdir directory-name` creates a new directory with the name “directory-name”.